browserengineering/book/book/animations.md

             composited_layer.raster()
 ```

-Inside `raster`, the composited layer needs to allocate a surface to
+Inside `raster`, the composited layer needs to allocate a surface to raster
-raster itself into.
-To start, it'll need to know how big a surface to
+itself into; to make this surface requires knowing how big it is.
+That's
-allocate.
-That's just the union of the bounding boxes of all of its
+just the union of the bounding boxes of all of its paint commands---the `rect`
-paint commands---the `rect` field:
+field:

 ``` {.python expected=False}
 class CompositedLayer: